hi-rustin/hi-rustin.rs/_brags/2024-work-brag.md

 - 2024-03-24:
   - Achieved: Skip alway false DNF(Disjunctive Normal Form) condition in TiDB [tidb#51901](https://github.com/pingcap/tidb/pull/51901)
 - 2024-03-31:
   - Goals: Fix a bug in the TiDB and read the hash join algorithm in TiDB
+  - Achieved:
+    - Fixed the stuck issue in the TiDB [tidb#52107](https://github.com/pingcap/tidb/pull/52107)
+    - Removed the unnecessary atomic when generating the hash join plan [tidb#52060](https://github.com/pingcap/tidb/pull/52060)
+    - Do not allow set `tidb_auto_analyze_ratio` to 0 [tidb#52190](https://github.com/pingcap/tidb/pull/52190)
+- 2024-04-07:
+  - Goals: Fix a bug in the TiDB and read the hash join algorithm in TiDB
   - Achieved: TBD